v17development/flarum-support-feedback/README.md

-# flarum-support-feedback
+# Flarum Support Feedback
-The Flarum Support public repository to report bugs, feature requests and feedback
+This is the public repository of Flarum Support to discuss feature requests, report bugs and give feedback.